OldManUmby/DND.SRD.Wiki/pages/13.spells/default.md

 If you have a body part, lock of hair, clipping from a nail, or similar portion of the target's body, the target makes its saving throw with disadvantage.

+#### Druidcraft

+*Transmutation cantrip*

+**Casting Time:** 1 action

+**Range:** 30 feet

+**Components:** V, S

+**Duration:** Instantaneous

+Whispering to the spirits of nature, you create one of the following effects within range:

+- You create a tiny, harmless sensory effect that predicts what the weather will be at your location for the next 24 hours.
+The effect might manifest as a golden orb for clear skies, a cloud for rain, falling snowflakes for snow, and so on.
+This effect persists for 1 round.
+- You instantly make a flower blossom, a seed pod open, or a leaf bud bloom.
+- You create an instantaneous, harmless sensory effect, such as falling leaves, a puff of wind, the sound of a small animal, or the faint odor of skunk.
+The effect must fit in a 5-foot cube.
+- You instantly light or snuff out a candle, a torch, or a small campfire.

 # Spells (E)

 #### Earthquake